 - Joint Ventures (both unincorporated and incorporated).

-If you are carrying on business with another person, you should have a formal agreement regulating the way all participants in the business interact with each other on issues such as control, ownership, liability and commercial decision making.
+If you are carrying on a business with another person, you should have a formal agreement regulating the way all participants in the business interact with each other on issues such as control, ownership, liability and commercial decision-making.

 Intellectual Property Protection

 Identifying and protecting your intellectual property from the start is so important.

 Registering and structuring your intellectual property can save you a lot of money in the long run.

 Often people starting a new business adopt a name and logo and then go about spending money on marketing materials, building a website and developing goodwill.
 And then they discover the name or logo they have been using infringes on another person’s intellectual property rights.